Marco Silvestri: Hellas Verona

+Sampdoria

+On 30 August 2024, Silvestri moved to Sampdoria in Serie B until 30 June 2025.

+Empoli

+On 30 January 2025, Silvestri returned to Serie A and signed with Empoli.

+Cremonese

+On 13 August 2025, Silvestri signed with Cremonese, staying in Serie A after Empoli's relegation.

 International career

 Silvestri started his national career in the 2008 goalkeeper training camp.

 Silvestri received his first cap in December 2009 from Francesco Rocca for the Italy U20 team.
 He played that match, the round 3 of 2009–10 Four Nations Tournament, replacing Antonio Piccolo in the second half.
 He also played the last round (round 6) in that tournament.
 Silvestri played twice (out of 6 games) in the 2010–11 edition.

 In June 2011, he was picked for the Italy Under 21s team by Ciro Ferrara to represent his country in the 2011 Toulon Tournament, serving as backup to Sergio Viotti.
 Silvestri only played once in the bronze match.
 After the tournament he did not receive a call-up for the 2013 UEFA European Under-21 Football Championship qualification.

 On 17 July 2015, Ermes Fulgoni who was Gianluigi Buffon's former goalkeeping coach at Parma described Silvestri as the heir to Buffon and tipped him to be Italy's future number 1 goalkeeper.

-On 2 October 2020 he received his first senior team call-up.
+On 2 October 2020, he received his first senior team call-up.